-Hundreds near Pentwyn end up opting for the wrong addiction treatment that doesn't meet their needs.
-But with the right insights, it *is* possible to find the right help.
+Hundreds near Pentwyn end up opting for the wrong alcohol or drug rehab treatment that doesn't meet their needs.
+But with the right insights, it *is* possible to find the right clinic.

-Brace yourself for warts and all answers, to the toughest questions about addiction treatment near Pentwyn.
+Brace yourself for warts and all answers, to the toughest questions about overcoming addiction near Pentwyn.

-You should not expect rehab Pentwyn to completely “cure” you of all your addictive impulses or feelings.
+You should not expect addiction treatment in Pentwyn to completely “cure” you of all your addictive impulses or feelings.

 The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.